mdn/content/files/en-us/web/accessibility/aria/roles/alert_role/index.md

   - ARIA widget
   - Reference
 ---
 <p class="summary"><span class="seoSummary">The <a href="https://www.w3.org/TR/wai-aria-1.1/#alert">alert</a> role can be used to tell the user an element has been dynamically updated.
 Screen readers will instantly start reading out the updated content when the role is added.
-If the user is expected to close the alert, then the <a href="/en-US/docs/Web/Accessibility/ARIA/Roles/Alertdialog_Role">alertdialog</a> role should be used instead.</span></p>
+If the user is expected to close the alert, then the [alertdialog](/en-US/docs/Web/Accessibility/ARIA/Roles/Alertdialog_Role) role should be used instead.</span></p>

 ## Description